Everything You Need to Know About MDF Doors

 - MDF cannot handle high pressures: MDF does not have the same strength has natural wood, and when under pressure, it will split or crack.
 Its life span is also not as long as that of real wood.

-- More nails are required: When MDF boards are installed, many nails must be used because the boards’ density is less than that of natural wood.
+- More nails are required: When MDF boards are installed, many nails must be used because the boards’ density is less than that of natural wood doors.
 The nails must be inserted at close intervals.

 MDF vs. Solid Core Interior Doors